 A paid summer research or policy placement for college students at a U.S. Department of Agriculture laboratory, agency, or at USDA headquarters in Washington D.C.
 Wallace-Carver Fellows analyze agricultural and economic policy; assist in the management of food, nutrition and rural development programs; and take part in groundbreaking field and laboratory-based research.
 Fellows travel to Washington DC as part of their fellowship for a week-long high-level leadership program hosted by the U.S. Secretary of Agriculture.

-All Borlaug Scholars are eligible to apply for the USDA Wallace-Carver Fellowship.
+All Borlaug Scholars are eligible to apply for a the USDA Wallace-Carver Fellowship.